Major Havoc: Gameplay

 The game includes a "warp system" that lets the player to skip levels and gain bonus points.
 Warps are activated by a Breakout game at the bottom-right of the screen, where there are two- or three-digit numbers.
-The player has to move the joystick until the number matches the number required to warp.
-For example, the red warp requires the number 23, so the player moves the joystick to the right or left until the first digit matches 2, then the player clicks the fire button, the Breakout ball starts moving, so the player has to play the game while moving the joystick to the 3 at the same time.
+The player has to move the roller controller until the number matches the number required to warp.
+For example, the red warp requires the number 23, so the player moves the roller to the right or left until the first digit matches 2, then the player clicks the fire button, the Breakout ball starts moving, so the player has to play the game while moving the roller to the 3 at the same time.
 When the player enters the warp code, the player is transported to a higher level.

 Extra lives are earned not only by achieving a certain number of points, but also by completing the Breakout mini-game.

 Reception

-Gene Lewin of Play Meter magazine reviewed the arcade game in 1983, scoring it 2 out of 10 for initially being an expensive dedicated cabinet rather than a more affordable conversion kit.
+Gene Lewin of Play Meter magazine reviewed the arcade game in January 1984, scoring it 2 out of 10 for initially being an expensive dedicated cabinet rather than a more affordable conversion kit.

 Legacy

 Major Havoc was re-released as part of compilations of older Atari games, such as Atari Anthology.
 In July 2010, the game was re-released on Microsoft's Game Room service for its Xbox 360 console and for Games for Windows Live.
 In March 2011 a port was released on Nintendo DS and iOS as part of the Atari's Greatest Hits Vol. 2 collection.

+Major Havoc was the inspiration for Japanese computer game developers of the 1980s.
+The game served as a direct prototype for Theseus on MSX computers - its creators wanted to replicate the flying feel of Major Havoc and achieve smooth scrolling on home systems.
+In addition, the first part of Major Havoc became the basis for Silpheed on PC-88/98 personal computers.
+Although Major Havoc was not a major commercial success in the West, it had a significant impact on the development of the Japanese computer game industry.

 World record

-According to Twin Galaxies, Ettore Ciaffi, of New York, NY, scored a world record 1,940,078 points on June 28, 1985 at the Broadway Arcade during the 1985 Video Game Masters Tournament.
+According to Twin Galaxies, Ettore Ciaffi, of New York, NY, scored a world record 1,940,078 points on June 28, 1985, at the Broadway Arcade during the Video Game Masters Tournament.